Blog

 The Global Power of Wetlands: The Absorption of Carbon

-Ecological designThere is a lot of data out there about how important wetlands are to the safety and future of the planet but there is little emphasis placed on the ability of wetlands to capture carbon.
+Ecological designThere is a lot of data about the importance of wetlands.
+In fact they’re critical to the safety and future of the planet.
+However, there is little emphasis placed on the ability of wetlands to capture carbon.
 Wetlands absorb carbon at a higher rate than more dry land for a few reasons.

-First, the plants that thrive in wetlands tend to grow at an amazing rate and their growth is carbon reliant.
+First, the plants that thrive in wetlands grow at faster rates.
+Plus, their growth is carbon reliant.
 That is to say the structures that wetland plants create to help them grow fast are carbon heavy structures.
-Much like how skyscrapers are built of steel (a high carbon substance) wetland plants need to be able to be built tough to withstand the pressures of living in their chosen environment.
+In this they’re much like skyscrapers built of steel (a high carbon substance).
+Wetland plants need to be built tough to withstand the pressures of living in wet environments.

-The second reason is that wetlands are almost always anaerobic environments.
-When those carbon rich plants die and begin to be broken down by the microbes the lack of oxygen prevents the microbes from creating gaseous CO2 so much of the carbon, (carbon that the plant pulled from the atmosphere), stays locked up in the soil.
+The second reason is that wetlands are usually anaerobic environments.
+The microbes in these the lack of oxygen deficient environments are prevented from creating gaseous CO2.
+As a result, much of the carbon stays locked up in the soil.

 .. wetlands are the largest terrestrial carbon reservoir in Canada, covering 14 per cent of the land surface but containing about 60 per cent of the carbon stock (approximately 150 Gt C).